-^{}We would like to thank the participants of the 2013 ICT Workshop in Evora, the 2nd MaCCI day in Mannheim and the 11th ZEW ICT Conference, and in particular Xiaojing Dong, Benjamin Engelstätter, Volker Nocke, Martin Peitz, Martin Salm, and Stefan Weiergräber for helpful comments.
-Special thanks go to Michael Anderson and Yossi Spiegel for unusually insightful reactions to an earlier version of this paper.
+^{}We would like to thank the participants of the 2013 ICT Workshop in Evora and of the 2nd MaCCI day in Mannheim, and in particular Benjamin Engelstätter, Volker Nocke, Martin Peitz, Yossi Spiegel and Stefan Weiergräber for helpful comments.
 Financial support from the Deutsche Forschungsgemeinschaft through SFB TR-15 and Microsoft through a grant to TILEC is gratefully acknowledged.
 The latter was provided in accordance with the KNAW Declaration of Scientific Independence.
 The views expressed here are not necessarily the ones of the Microsoft Corporation.